What is data?

 To do a manual data recording, you can use the shortcut located in your selection of clients:

-1. Click on "Actions" located to the right of the desired customer and choose the option "Save new data";
+Click on “Actions” located to the right of the desired customer and choose the option “Add new value”.

-3. Enter the desired value and unit of measurement;
+Enter the desired value and unit of measurement.

-4. If the measurement is taken on the day of recording, click on "record".
+If the measurement is taken on the day of recording, click on “Save”.

 Recording of data by the customer

-The customer can enter some data manually through the Hexfit app.
+The client can enter certain data manually via the Hexfit app.
 However, the data is limited.
-The professional can thus ensure better validity of the measurements.
+This allows the professional to ensure greater measurement validity.

-To see how the customer can enter their data through the app, click here.
+To see how the client can enter their data via the app, click here.

-When you create a document, you can embed "data" in it.
-So when filling out the document, when the box has been filled in by the professional or the client, this data will go directly to the "information" section of the client's file.
-They can also be selected to make graphics.
+When you create a document, you can include “data” in it.
+When you fill it out, this data will go directly into the “Information” section of the client's file.
+It can also be selected to create graphs.

 To learn more about creating documents, click here.